 (7) On a review under this section, the Commission may affirm, vary or quash the decision subject to the review.

-(8) The notice remains in force during the period of the review of the decision to give that notice.
+(8) The barring notice remains in force during the period of the review of the decision to give that barring notice.

 [Section 115AD inserted: No. 56 of 2010 s.
-30.]
+30; amended: No. 25 of 2023 s.
+11.]

 115AE.
-Permitting entry to premises contrary to s.
-115AA notice
+Permitting entry to premises contrary to barring notice

 (1) Subject to subsection (2), a responsible person in relation to licensed premises commits an offence if the responsible person —

-(a) knows that a notice under section 115AA(2) has been given to a person in respect of the premises; and
+(a) knows that a barring notice is in effect for a person in respect of the premises; and

-(b) permits the person to enter or remain on the premises contrary to the notice.
+(b) permits the person to enter or remain on the premises contrary to the barring notice.

 Penalty for this subsection: a fine of $10 000.